ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 ## Dispatchables

-The following dispatchable functions are used to process data coming from the IDN chain.
-Only requests originating from the IDN chain are accepted, as they are filtered by the `IdnOrigin` configuration type.
+The following dispatchable functions are used to process callbacks coming from the IDN chain.

 ### Consume Pulse